Delgany Running & Fitness ClubJanuary 1, 2013

 There are also plenty of volunteer groups springing up all over Greystones and beyond, and there are very few better feelings in this world than helping someone in need.

 It’s the perfect time too, for trying something new.
 Like popping over to the Greystones Open Farm, and leaving a positive comment.
-Or trying out the Lakers’ virtual mini-marathon.
+Or maybe indulging in some free morning meditations, courtesy of the town’s mischievous mystic, Aisling.

-For the kids, there’s our annual Battle Of The Bands furry freak-out.
-Both come with big, groovy prizes too!
-As does Hub13’s all-genres art competition.
-Then again, maybe your kid would like to learn French or Spanish, or indulge in a little local tree mapping…?
+For the kids, perhaps they would like to learn French or Spanish, or indulge in a little local tree mapping…?

-There’s also the groovy Artzone, hosting art workshops for kids at noon on Tuesdays and Fridays over on Facebook.
-Plus, Joe Wicks is on YouTube to wake everyone up with some morning exercises, and Cosmic Kids Yoga to bring ’em back down, sensory activities and silly songs to be sung here, National Geographic quizes here, Outdoor Bingo here, you can cook or bake yummy treats, listen to a story here, or go take a webcam tour of Dublin Zoo, San Diego Zoo, Victoria Zoo down under, or the Monterey Bay Aquarium.
+Plus, Joe Wicks has his March workouts on YouTube to wake everyone up with some morning exercises, and Cosmic Kids Yoga is there to bring ’em back down, with sensory activities and silly songs to be sung here.
+There’s also National Geographic quizzes here, Outdoor Bingo here, you can cook or bake yummy treats, listen to a story here, or go take a webcam tour of Dublin Zoo, San Diego Zoo, Victoria Zoo down under, or the Monterey Bay Aquarium.

 With people all over the globe coming together by staying apart, the world might just be a somewhat different place when we finally emerge from the Covid-19 battle.
 At the very least, toilet paper will become the new buttcoin.